 In 1896, Just was sent to attend the high school of the Colored Normal Industrial, Agricultural & Mechanical College (later named South Carolina State University).
 Believing that he would receive a superior education by attending a college preparatory school in the North, Just enrolled in Kimball Union Academy in New Hampshire in 1900.
-Although he was Kimball Union’s only black student, Just recalled being in a warm and welcoming environment where he excelled in social activities and academics.
+Although he was Kimball Union’s only Black student, Just recalled being in a warm and welcoming environment where he excelled in social activities and academics.
 After graduation from Kimball Union, Just entered Dartmouth College in 1903.
 In contrast to his experience at Kimball Union, Just felt alone and socially isolated at Dartmouth.
 Nonetheless, he graduated magna cum laude in biology with a minor in history in 1907.
 He was also elected to Phi Beta Kappa.

-Just worked for many years at the Marine Biological Laboratory in Woods Hole, Massachusetts.
-At the laboratory, Just realized that a doctorate in the sciences was key to his success, and he began a program of self-study at the University of Chicago.
+Ernest Just worked for many years at the Marine Biological Laboratory in Woods Hole, Massachusetts.
+At the laboratory he realized that a doctorate in the sciences was necessary in order to move forward in the field.
+HE appl and he began a program of self-study at the University of Chicago.
 He earned a doctorate in zoology in 1916.

-Despite having a Ph.D., Just could not find work at any major American university.
-He moved to Europe and continued his research in Naples, Italy.
-In 1930, however, Just became the first American to be invited to conduct research at the Kaiser Wilhelm Institute in Berlin, Germany.
-His research ended when the Nazis took control of Germany in 1933.
-Just then relocated to Paris, France to continue his research, and was working at the Station Biologique in Roscoff, France when the Germans invaded the country.
-He was held briefly in a prisoner-of-war camp until rescued by the U.S. State Department and brought back to the U.S. in 1940.
-Just had been ill for months before his incarceration as a POW, but his condition deteriorated during his imprisonment and after his return to the United States.
+Despite his Ph.D., he could not find work at any White universities in America and so Just moved to Europe and continued his research in Naples, Italy.
+He was the first American to be invited to conduct research at the Kaiser Wilhelm Institute in Berlin, Germany in 1930; however, his research ended when the Hitler’s National Socialist Party took control over Germany in 1933.
+The scientist then relocated to Paris, France, to continue his research, and was working at the Station Biologique in Roscoff, France when the Germans invaded the country.

+Ernest Just was captured and held briefly in a prisoner-of-war camp until rescued by the U.S. State Department and brought back to the U.S. in 1940.
+He had been ill for months before his detention as a POW, but his condition deteriorated during his capture and long after his return to the United States.